lamhq/tech-notes/pages/devops/aws/5-database/1-rds/rds.md

 ## Multi-AZ

-Amazon RDS automatically creates a primary DB instance and synchronously replicates the data to an instance in a different AZ.
+Amazon RDS automatically creates a primary DB instance and synchronously replicates the data to a standby instance in a different AZ.

 Used for disaster recovery, not for performance.